VVA 649 11th Annual Flag Retirement Ceremony

 Last year VVA 649 retired over three thousand torn and tattered flags.
 Scout troop 742 will be conducting the ceremony.
 Brian Thomas of 55 WKRC will be the Master of Ceremonies, and Ken Williamson, President of Chapter 649 will be the Keynote Speaker.

-The ceremony consists of separating the colors of the flag from the field of stars and burning each section.
-The Scouts will explain the meaning of each stripe and the field of stars and explain why the flag is retired in this manner.
+The retirement ceremony consists of separating the colors of the flag from the field of stars and burning each section.
+The boy scouts will explain the meaning of each stripe and the field of stars and explain why the flag is retired in this manner.
 Later, the ashes will be buried in a pre-designated burial site.
-Only one flag will be retired at this ceremony with the remaining flags retired in like manner, later.
+Only one flag will be retired at this ceremony with the remaining flags retired in like manner later.

 The first ten people who bring a flag to be retired will receive a free 3 foot by 5 foot flag at the end of the ceremony.

 The Union Township Civic Center Amphitheatre is located behind the Administration building at 4350 Aicholtz Road, Clermont County, OH.
 If you can’t attend the ceremony, you may drop off flags for retirement at the following locations: Union Township Civic Center, Everything Bagels, Campbell’s Barn, all Union Twp Fire Stations, the State Highway Patrol – Batavia, and Tufts Funeral Home in Goshen.